Le Funk

 Le Funk is the second EP by the Louisville-based band VHS or Beta.
 Originally released in 2002 by ON!
 Records, it was reissued in 2005 by Astralwerks with three bonus remixes.

-Reception

 Track listing

 Adapted from the liner notes of the physical albums.

 Personnel

 Personnel adapted from the CD booklets of the physical albums.
 All lyrics and vocals by VHS or Beta except where noted.